kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary-action-plan.md

 [Additional resources][addResources], including a [FAQ][FAQ] for small organizations, are available.

+## Accountability Readiness Checklists ##

-Accountability readiness checklists are provided to conveniently access information you may need to support the GDPR using Microsoft products and services.
-A general outline is given below.
-For each point, the title links (“Introduction”, etc.) lead to the Office 365 information on that topic.
-For details regarding your Microsoft implementation follow the link in [Accountability readiness checklists for the GDPR][accReadiness].
+Checklists are provided to guide accountability for your readiness to support the GDPR using Microsoft products and services.
 For all the items below, only a partial list is included.
-For further details follow the title link at each section.
+Details regarding your Microsoft implementation follow the appropriate link in [Accountability readiness checklists for the GDPR][accReadiness].

-1. [Introduction][intro]: You can manage the items in this checklist with [Compliance Manager][complMgr] by referencing the Control ID and Control Title under Customer Managed Controls in the GDPR tile.
+You can manage the items in this checklist with [Compliance Manager][complMgr] by referencing the Control ID and Control Title under Customer Managed Controls in the GDPR tile.

-2. Conditions for Data Collection and Processing:
+1. Conditions for Data Collection and Processing:
  • When is consent obtained?
  • Identify and document purpose
  • Privacy impact assessment

-3. [Data Subject Rights][dataSubRts]
+2. [Data Subject Rights][dataSubRts]
  • Determining information for PII principals (data subjects)
  • Providing mechanism to modify or withdraw consent

-4. [Privacy by Design and Default][privacyDD]
+3. [Privacy by Design and Default][privacyDD]
  • Limit Collection
  • Comply with identification levels
  • Temporary files

-5. [Data Protection and Security][dataProSec]
+4. [Data Protection and Security][dataProSec]
  • Understanding the organization and its context
  • Planning
  • Information Security Policies